How a Supreme Court decision backing the NRA is thwarting Trump’s retribution campaign

 For its part, the Justice Department has tried to draw a distinction between what the executive orders called for and the conduct rejected by the high court in Vullo.
 They told the three judges in written arguments that the orders at issue did not carry the “force of the powers exhibited in Vullo” by the New York official.

-Will Creeley, the legal director at the Foundation for Individual Rights in Education, said the rulings underscore how “Vullo has proved its utility almost immediately.”
+Will Creeley, the legal director at the Foundation for Individual Rights and Expression, said the rulings underscore how “Vullo has proved its utility almost immediately.”

 “It is extremely useful to remind judges and government actors alike that just last year, the court warned against the kind of shakedowns and turns of the screw that we’re now seeing from the administration,” he said.

-Note: Correction: This story has been updated with the full name of the Foundation for Individual Rights and Expression.